 How do these cyberattackers and their villainous emails continue to proliferate?

-• Spammers create and send junk email from newly registered domains with no spam history at a rate faster than filters can keep up
+- Spammers create and send junk emails from newly registered domains with no spam history at a rate faster than filters can keep up.

-5 Steps You Can Take To Fight SPAM
+Five Steps You Can Take to Fight Spam

+3) Don’t reply and don’t unsubscribe.
 We all wish spammers could feel our rage.
-But when you respond to a spam email, you tell the dark underbelly of the cyberworld that your account is active.
-The same goes for clicking unsubscribe — all that does is let spammers know you’re real.
+But when you respond to a spam email, you tell the dark underbelly of the cyber world that your account is active.
+The same goes for clicking unsubscribe—all that does is let spammers know you’re real.
 Add that domain name to your blocked senders list instead of clicking on anything.

+4) Flag, flag, flag.
 If you get a suspicious-looking email from an unfamiliar address, flag it within your mail program, move it to your junk folder, or report it to your email provider.
-Gmail recently improved its spam capability to block messages with suspicious letter combinations — the more you report emails such as that, the stronger spam filters become.
+Gmail recently improved its spam capability to block messages with suspicious letter combinations—the more you report emails such as that, the stronger spam filters become.

+5) Employ a robust anti-spam service to protect your inbox.
 CMIT Solutions’ anti-spam software works 24/7 to refine the filters that catch bad messages before they overwhelm the good.
-A technical support rep for our anti-spam partner reiterated the “flag, flag, flag” message last week in response to a reported spike in worldwide spam: “Our filters immediately begin collecting data to update… [and] the more examples you give us, the better.
+A technical support rep for our anti-spam partner reiterated the “flag, flag, flag” message last week in response to a reported spike in worldwide spam: “Our filters immediately begin collecting data to update… the more examples you give us, the better.
 Updating the filter is related to trends, not instances.
-One spam message getting through [our filters] isn’t very helpful; if there are 10 messages, we can look through them to get the commonalities.”
+One spam message getting through isn’t very helpful; if there are 10 messages, we can look through them to get the commonalities.”

 Is an increase in spam wrecking your workday?
 Are your employees wasting hours every day digging through email trash to find the gold?
 Have your systems been afflicted by malware, phishing attacks, or email-borne viruses?
-Call or contact a trusted IT provider like CMIT Solutions today and say goodbye to spam — and hello to a dramatically increased productivity.
+Call or contact a trusted IT provider like CMIT Solutions today and say goodbye to spam—and hello to dramatically increased productivity.